 Bruce W. Ferguson is an educator, entrepreneur, and investor with a lifelong interest in technology-based innovation.
-He has lived and studied abroad for fourteen years in the Middle East, East Asia, South Asia, and Africa and has traveled to more than forty-seven countries.
+He has lived and studied abroad for sixteen years in the Middle East, East Asia, South Asia, and Africa and has traveled to more than forty-seven countries.

 He joined the American University of Iraq, Sulaimani (AUIS) as president on August 1, 2016.
 Prior to joining AUIS, he served as Professor of Practice in the Department of Engineering Systems and Management, and as the founding Head of the Institute Center for Innovation and Entrepreneurship, at the Masdar Institute of Science and Technology in Abu Dhabi, UAE.
 At AUIS, he holds a faculty appointment as Professor of Practice, Law.